zanderdk/Minecraft-writeup/README.md

 puts("It's Minecraft time!
 Your speedrun starts... now!");
 ```

-So system is in our plt and we and again with no PIE whe can just point `__free_hook` at that one.
+So system is in our plt and we gain with no PIE we can just point `__free_hook` at that plt system.
 Here is the final exploit code:

 ```python
 create(0, 0x500, b"A"*0x80)